intel/nauta/docs/user-guide/actions/template_packs.md

-For each of the packs there are two versions provided: one that supports Python 2.7.x user scripts (packs with `-py2` suffix in the name) and one that supports Python 3.5.x user scripts.
+For each of the packs there are two versions provided: one that supports Python 2.7.x user scripts (packs with `-py2` suffix in the name) and one that supports Python 3.6.x user scripts.

-Packs with `multi-` prefix in the name support multi-node experiments, while those with a `single-` prefix are designed for single node experiments only.

 All packs are optimized for non-trivial deep learning tasks executed on Intel's two socket Xeon systems, and therefore the default compute configuration is